-Outstanding literature and content-rich nonfiction and informational texts engage student's interest and focus attention on the critical thinking questions.
+Outstanding literature and content-rich nonfiction and informational texts engage interest and focus attention on the critical thinking questions.

 Responding to cluster activities—textual analysis, writing, and discussion activities follow each cluster.
 The final cluster in each anthology focuses on synthesizing information to answer the essential question.

 Common Core Skills Handbook—detailed guidance to help students turn standards into actionable skills practice.

 Close Reading guidelines for a careful interpretation of the text

 —specific to the type of text being read—informational, argumentative, narrative, or poetry

 —students are prompted with detailed “questions to ask” and “where to look for answers” for a guided first read and focused re-reading